 Suppose, Alice has to send 1000 XMR (XMR = Monero) to Bob, how will the system utilize ring signatures to hide her identity?
 (For simplicity’s sake, we are taking a pre- ringct implementation case..more on that later).

 Firstly, she will determine her “ring size”.
-The ring size are random outputs taken from the blockchain which is of the same value as her output aka 1000 XMR.
+The ring size are random outputs taken from the monero network, which is of the same value as her output aka 1000 XMR.
 The bigger the ring size, the bigger the transaction and hence higher the transaction fees.
 She then signs these outputs with her private spend key and sends it to the blockchain.
 Another thing to note, Alice doesn’t need to ask the owners of these previous transactions their permission to use the outputs.